J2Store4/j2store4/README.md

 Using our free of charge, FOSS software does not create any kind of business or other relationship between us, does not grant you any privileges and does not mean that we are obliged to offer any service level whatsoever free of charge.

 You are free to choose whether you want to use our FOSS software and the resources we make available to you free of charge.
 You are, however, not entitled to any privileges or special treatment just by merit of using our software.

-## Support

-Please DO NOT use this repository for support requests.
-The issue tracker should only be used for reporting core J2Store issues only.
-[Read the guidelines](https://github.com/J2Store4/j2store4/issues/60)
-NOTE: Unfortunately, we are unable to honor support requests in issues on this repository; as a result, any requests submitted in this manner will be closed.

-If you need any help, please check our [Documentation](https://docs.j2store.org).

-## Contribution to the Project

-If you have a patch or found an issues with J2Store, you can contribute this back to the code.
-Please fork J2Store repo, commit your changes, and submit a pull request.

-J2Store is licensed under the GPLv3+, and all contributions to the project will be released under the same license.
-You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv3+ license.

-Kindly note that whether any requested features will be implemented is up to our sole discretion.

 ## Disclaimer